Dajuan Wagner: College career

 Wagner considered offers from Connecticut, Kentucky, Louisville, Memphis and Miami (FL), and signed with Memphis in June 2000.

 He played one year of college basketball at the University of Memphis.
-He scored a season-high 32 points against Old Dominion on November 14, 2001 in his 2nd game with Memphis, and tied his season high on March 26, 2002 against Temple during the NIT semifinal.
-He contributed with 16 points in the title game against South Carolina and at the end of the season he earned several NIT and conference honors, including the MVP award of the 2002 NIT.
+He scored a season-high 32 points against Old Dominion on November 14, 2001, in his 2nd game with Memphis, and tied his season high on March 26, 2002, against Temple during the NIT semifinal.
+He contributed with 16 points in the title game win against South Carolina and at the end of the season he earned several NIT and conference honors, including the MVP award of the 2002 NIT.
 He also broke the record for points in a single season for Memphis with 762.

 His coach, John Calipari, revoked Wagner's scholarship after his freshman year to force him to enter the NBA, because Calipari believed that Wagner should not avoid the money he would receive as a first-round draft pick.